 Once any soldering is completed return the pump to its selected location, make sure to fit filter washers to the inlets of the pump, and ensure the standard flat washers are on the outlets.

 Ensuring that the isolating valves are switched off, re-fill the hot and cold systems then confirm that all non-pumped outlets are functioning correctly.

 Turn on the inlet isolating values and check that there are no leaks.
 Then with the pumped outlets off, turn on the outlet isolating valves, again checking for any leaks.

 Once the water has been restored, before turning the electricity on to the pump, allow as much natural flow through pumped outlets as possible to ensure the pump and all pipework is flooded.
 If it’s not possible to obtain a natural flow (such as in a negative head situation) discharge water from the pump’s outlets into a bucket, using some pipe or hoses to ensure the pump is full.

 Once all these steps are completed, the pump can now be plugged into a socket or wired into a fused spur by a suitably qualified person.
 Switch on the electrical supply to the pump (negative head pumps will now operate briefly to charge up the outlet pipework), and then turn on all outlets one at a time to ensure the pump pressure is as desired.

-Re-check the full installation for any possible leaks before tidying up.
+Re-check the full installation for any possible leaks.

 Provide the customer will all relevant literature and advise them on how to register the warranty.